urql-graphql/urql/docs/basics/vue.md

 ## Mutations

-The `useMutation` function isn't dissimilar from `useQuery` but is triggered manually and accepts only a `DocumentNode` or `string` as an input.
+The `useMutation` function is similar to `useQuery` but is triggered manually and accepts only a `DocumentNode` or `string` as an input.

 ### Sending a mutation